How to Estimate Your Azure Solution Costs

-Performance Typically the DBA team will want to determine whether the SQL Server or other database system performs optimally.
+Performance Typically, the DBA team will want to determine whether the SQL Server or other database system performs optimally.
 They will take performance measurements regularly over time, even when no problems occur, to establish a server performance baseline you currently have.
 This can help a migration team develop a level of performance and service they plan to have in new solution architectures.

 Licencing There are a couple of ways to look at this.
-Bring-Your-Own-Licence (BYOL) can be used if you have on-premises client access licences (Cals) that can be brought over.
+Bring-Your-Own-Licence (BYOL) can be used if you have on-premises client access licenses (Cals) that can be brought over.
 If not, Pay-As-You-GO (PAYG) options are available, which are built into the costs.

 The following areas affect the performance of SQL Server:

 - System resources (hardware)